Katherine Vibert: Career

-She won a silver medal in the 69kg division at the 2018 Junior World Weightlifting Championships.
+Vibert won a silver medal in the 69kg division at the 2018 Junior World Weightlifting Championships.

-In 2019, she competed at the Pan American Weightlifting Championships in the 71 kg division against teammate Mattie Rogers.
+In 2019, Vibert competed at the Pan American Weightlifting Championships in the 71 kg division against teammate Mattie Rogers.
 During the competition she set Panamerican records in the snatch and total on her way to winning gold medals in all three lifts.
 In June 2019, she competed at the Junior World Weightlifting Championships in the 71 kg category, where her total of 246 kg was a full 34 kg over the silver medalist.

-At the 2019 World Weightlifting Championships she competed in the 71 kg division against teammate Mattie Rogers.
+At the 2019 World Weightlifting Championships, Vibert competed in the 71 kg division against teammate Mattie Rogers.
 In the snatch portion she set a junior world record with a 112 kg lift.
 She completed a 136 kg clean & jerk to sweep gold medals in all lifts.
 She became the youngest U.S. woman to win a World championship, and the second since Robin Goad in 1994.
 With her gold medals at the Pan American Weightlifting Championships, Junior World Weightlifting Championships and World Weightlifting Championships in 2019 she was awarded the 2019 IWF Lifter of the Year with 9,105 votes.

-In 2021, she competed at the 2020 Olympics in the women's 76 kg event.
-She won a silver medal in the event.
+In 2021, Vibert competed at the 2020 Olympics in the women's 76 kg event, winning a silver medal, the highest achievement for an American athlete since 2000.

+Vibert won the silver medal in the women's 71 kg event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.
+She finished in 5th place in the women's 71 kg event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.